htcondor/htcondor/docs/version-history/development-release-series-89.rst

-  a Python keyword) to ``itemdata``.  :ticket:`7064` Both this method and the ``Submit`` object can now accept a wider range of objects, as long as they can be converted to strings. :ticket:`7065`
+  a Python keyword) to ``itemdata``.  :ticket:`7064` Both this method and the ``Submit`` object can now accept a wider range of objects, as long as they can be converted to strings. :ticket:`7065` The ``Submit`` class's constructor now behaves in the same way as a Python dictionary :ticket:`7067`

 Bugs Fixed: